rectorphp/getrector-com/resources/blog/posts/2024/2024-08-19-how-to-migrate-codeigniter-to-symfony-or-laravel.md

 id: 70
 title: "How to Migrate CodeIgniter to Symfony or Laravel"
 perex: |
-    CodeIgniter was created in 2006, and was one of first MVC PHP frameworks.
-Yet it never got a traction and stuck.
+    CodeIgniter was created in 2006 and was one of the first MVC PHP frameworks.
+Yet it never gained traction and got stuck.

-    Is your project running CodeIgniter and your developers want a change?
+    Is your project running CodeIgniter, and do your developers want a change?

-    Few clients a year reach us with project upgrade of CodeIgniter, so we'll share a few tips on how to migrate it to Symfony/Laravel.
+    We receive a few client requests a year for CodeIgniter project upgrades, so we'll share a few tips on migrating it to Symfony/Laravel.
 ---

+## How Expensive is Framework Migration?

-First we have to ask tough question: are you afraid framework migration will be expensive?
-It often easier than single framework upgrade.
-Let's look at a example, where upgrade of single framework takes more steps than migration from one to another:
+First, we have to ask the tough question: are you afraid framework migration will be expensive?
+It is often easier than a single framework upgrade.
+Let's look at an example where an upgrade of a single framework takes more steps than migration from one to another:

-* Project A: Symfony 2, we make an upgrade to 3, 4, 5, 6, 7 - that's **5 steps**
+* Project A: Symfony 2, we make an upgrade to 3, 4, 5, 6, 7
+* Project B: CodeIgniter 1/2/3 to Symfony 7

+↓

+* Project A has **5 steps**
-* Project B: CodeIgniter 2/3 to Symfony 7 - that's **1 step**, even if the step will be more complex, it's still one step
+* Project B has **a single step** - even if the step is quite complex, it's still only single step

 <br>

 ## Step 1: Avoid Two Entry Points

 Someone asked about ["Incremental migrate Codeigniter to Symfony" on Reddit](https://www.reddit.com/r/symfony/comments/gmldnk/incremental_migrate_codeigniter_to_symfony/) 4 years.
-First suggested solution is to introduce few Symfony controllers and create "a bridge".
+The first suggested solution is introducing a few Symfony controllers and creating "a bridge".

 **That's not a way to upgrade**.
-You'll end up with 2 frameworks mess instead, as one commented explains:
+You'll end up with 2 frameworks mess instead, as one comment explains:

 <blockquote class="blockquote mt-5 mb-5 text-medium" style="font-size: 1.1em">
 "You're going to spend way more time getting the two frameworks to talk to each other than you think.
 Unless you have some very small, very targeted needs and are highly confident that won't change, setting up a way for them to communicate via events/messages is going to save you time in the long run.<br><br>I speak from experience having done something similar with multiple legacy code bases, including one that is Symfony wrapping CI."
 </blockquote>

-Instead we always use single framework.
+Instead, we always use a single framework.
 We migrate from one to another using [pattern migration](/blog/success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application).
-This allows to run business features in CodeIgniter, while working custom Rector rules to flip to Symfony in parallel. **That way [business is growing](/blog/how-to-migrate-legacy-php-applications-without-stopping-development-of-new-features) and migration is being prepared at the same time**.
+This allows us to run business features in CodeIgniter while working custom Rector rules to flip to Symfony in parallel. **That way [business is growing](/blog/how-to-migrate-legacy-php-applications-without-stopping-development-of-new-features) and migration is being prepared at the same time**.

 Let's dive into it.

 ## Step 2: Identify Patterns in both Frameworks

-At first, we have to identify patterns in CodeIgniter and find its equivalent in Symfony.
-This way we can map them and create a migration plan.
+First, we have to identify patterns in CodeIgniter and find their equivalent in Symfony.
+This way, we can map them and create a migration plan.

 **CodeIgniter** has:

-* models to communicate with database
+* models to communicate with a database
-* routes map that checks specific URL string, then calls specific public method in specific contoller class
+* routes map that checks specific URL string, then calls a specific public method in a specific controller class
 * controller classes that load services
 * PHP and HTML templates to render data
 * array configs to store configuration